 It was an enlightening experience to hear practical and relevant ways in which the lessons could be applied in order to begin to turn any problematic relationship around.

-The program gave us a detailed insight into the topic of how to build successful marriage as it was related to our day to day life experiences with approaches used in psychotherapy, integrating it with the timeless wisdom of Christ’s teachings.
+The program gave us a detailed insight into the topic of how to build successful marriage as it was related to our day to day life experiences with approaches used in psychotherapy, integrating it with timeless wisdom .
 After listening to the presentation it was easy to adopt the different approaches towards life and relationships on various levels.
 The presentation, for me personally, was like a new window had opened up.
 I learnt that most of the “unhealthy” relationships can become “healthy” by having the right approach and adopting the right attitude towards it.

 I would recommend this presentation to anyone – specially to students aged 16 years and over.
 Nora

 Our senior High school students had the pleasure of attending a program called ‘Grassroots’

 The focus of the program was about the importance of healthy relationships – especially in marriage.

 With increasing rates of divorce and lack of understanding especially by adolescents, the program provided students with the

 knowledge and understanding of their responsibilities in having a successful marriage for the future.